dostoevskylabs/OSINT/httpd.pl/README.md

 I found this "httpd.pl" on a clients VPS located in their wp-content/plugins folder while working tech support at a data center.
-I decided to start looking into what it did because 2,000 lines of perl is highly suspicious.
+The untouched version is located in this repository as httpd.pl -- I decided to start looking into what it did because 2,000 lines of perl is highly suspicious.
 The fact it also looks like a legitimate httpd and was running along-side apache was also pretty interesting.

 First thing I did was google something I figured could be used as a signature: "Jm73uZ" from the httpd.pl file

 first trace found in http://www.mifi.ru/-strange-/

-An empty directory stored on a .ru domain already raises some red flags and it seems to be an unencrypted version of the httpd.pl found on the clients machine.
+An empty directory stored on a .ru domain and it seems to be an unencrypted version of the httpd.pl found on the clients machine.

 http://www.mifi.ru/-strange-/awcrtxtu.cgi <--- russian